nburwell/jira-glue/README.md

 ruby demo.rb
 ```

-* If you run into authentication errors, ensure you can log into JIRA via the web, using the username in the config file, and the password in your keychain or ENV var.
+* If you run into authentication errors, try `ruby test.rb` for a simpler script with more debug output.

 #### Optional Setup
 If you want to have a single process running that stores the credentials and does the heavy-lifting for JIRA access, you can set up a launchd controlled process that acts as the server, and there is a preconfigured "browser-glue.rb" that can act as the client and be attached to a keyboard shortcut via Automator.